Skip to main content

 info

-Here we did not use CreateFrontEndObject, since our decorator function is plain and does not require much space.
+Here we did not use CreateFrontEndObject, since our decorator function is quite primitive and does not require much space.

 Now it comes to a decorator function, which modifies provided DOM element in the current context (where it was called)